pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 the C code from each :class:`Op` in succession.
 In this case, the overhead would only occur once; when calling your custom module itself.

-Moreover, the fact that Pytensor itself takes care of compiling the C code, instead of the individual :class:`Op`\s, allows Pytensor to easily cache the compiled C code.
+Moreover, the fact that PyTensor itself takes care of compiling the C code, instead of the individual :class:`Op`\s, allows PyTensor to easily cache the compiled C code.
 This allows for faster compilation times.

 The following are some of the various methods of the class :class:`COp` that are